 In the summer months(June through September), the weather is slightly hotter and the seas are calmer.

 Generally speaking, we have gorgeous blue skies and gentle breezes with excellent cloud watching.
 If it rains, it’s usually a quick squall that passes within half an hour.

 Late summer/early fall is hurricane season.
 Longford Hideaway has weathered many of them through the years.
 It is quite an experience, which we found enlightening and humbling but never threatening to our physical safety.
 We did prepare for each occurrence with sense and respect, without taking unnecessary risks.

 We don’t work with any specific travel agents.

 The major carrier that flies to St. Croix is American Airlines (800-433-7300).
 There are often some very good sales on tickets, so call the airline for the best deal or check their website at www.AA.com.

-A relatively new discount carrier that offers cheap flights (less than $200 in some cases) from major U.S. cities to San Juan is JetBlue (their website at www.jetblue.com).
+A discount carrier that offers cheap flights (less than $200 in some cases) from major U.S. cities to San Juan is JetBlue (their website at www.jetblue.com).
 From San Juan, you can fly via American Eagle (a shuttle subsidiary of American Airlines) or for the more adventurous or romantically minded, take a seaplane from San Juan to St. Croix – several reliable local carriers include Cape Air (www.flycapeair.com) and Seaborne Airlines (www.seaborneairlines.com)!

 | Back to Question List |